goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part1-model.md

 2. A "chunkwise" algorithm that splits the sequence into segments, computes the quadratic attention form on each segment, and adjusts the result by passing the SSM states between segments.

 We'll leave the details of this algorithm to [Part III]({% post_url 2024-05-31-mamba2-part3-algorithm %}) (or Section 6 of the [full paper](https://arxiv.org/abs/2405.21060)), as it requires a bit of machinery from the theory to derive.
-But we do emphasize that the implementation of this algorithm isn't too complicated -- only ~30 lines of PyTorch, which we provide in the paper (Listing 1) as well as in the [public repository](https://github.com/state-spaces/mamba)!
+But we do emphasize that the implementation of this algorithm isn't too complicated -- a minimal implementation that we provide is only ~30 lines of PyTorch!

-The benefits of the SSD algorithm is that it preserves the same efficient FLOP counts as SSMs (compared to quadratic attention), and also dramatically speeds up training compared to general state space models.
+The benefits of the SSD algorithm is that it preserves the same efficient FLOP counts as SSMs (compared to quadratic attention), and also dramatically speeds up training compared to general state space models by utilizing matmuls.

 |                         | Attention                | SSM             | SSD                |
 | -------------           | -----------              | ----            | ---                |